embrace-io/embrace-docs/content/best-practices/webhooks.md

 <h3>Troubleshooting</h3>

-Your webhook will be disabled if there is a problem during the validation step (i.e., the TEST button).
+Your webhook will be disabled if the alerts fail to deliver 3 times in a row.